Ray-Tracing-Systems/HydraAPI/README.md

 6. use Cmake;

 Optionally, to build and use python bindings library (tested only under Linux):
-1. Clone pybind11 repo in hydra_api/hydra_api_py
+1. Clone pybind11 repo in hydra_api/hydra_api_py (to have 'hydra_api/hydra_api_py/pybind11' folder with pybind)
-2. Build pybind11 with Cmake
-3. Build hydra bindings with Cmake (hydra_api/hydra_api_py)
+2. Build hydra bindings with Cmake (hydra_api/hydra_api_py)
-4. Import resulting library in your python project
+3. Import resulting library in your python project

 Some examples can be found in hydra_api/hydra_api_py/hydraPyTests.py